qmk/qmk_firmware/keyboards/ergodox/keymaps/familiar/README.md

 ### Layers
 1. Base Layer: QWERTY, with arrow keys at bottom right.
 1. UCIS Layer: US-International symbols layer, plus —.
 Accessed by toggling the `INTL` layer using the UCIS key (bottom of left thumb cluster).
 1. UCIS-Shifted Layer: Making shift work for UCIS characters.
 An ugly workaround.
 Any ideas?
-Accessed through holding shift while the UCIS layer is active (toggles the `INSF` layer).
+Accessed by holding shift while the UCIS layer is active (toggles the `INSF` layer).
 1. Numpad Layer: Right hand number pad.
 Accessed by toggling the `NUMP` layer using the NPAD key (bottom of right thumb cluster).
 1. Function Layer: F1-F12, arrows on ESDF and HJKL, media player controls.
 Accessed by holding either FN key (center key of each thumb cluster), which toggles the `ARRW` layer.
 I know, I need to work on my naming conventions.